-Marc D. Miller, a member of our Board of Directors and a Senior Vice President of the Company, is the son of Alan B. Miller, our CEO.
+Marc D. Miller, a member of our Board of Directors and President of the Company, is the son of Alan B. Miller, our CEO.
 Marc D. Miller is a named executive officer and therefore the salary and other compensation arrangements between us and Marc D. Miller are disclosed and described throughout this Proxy Statement.